randomtwdude/gensouchess/design.md

 The entire opposing army is now on trial for multiple offenses against souls.
 All opposing pieces that are found responsible for killing 3 pieces and above are declared guilty and sentenced to death.
 Invisible pieces don't show up at trials and are exempt.

+### Sagume
+- ♟️ Rook

+#### Not As I Say
+"What a brilliant move that was!"
+Sagume said in comment to the last move the opponent made.
+Oh no, it was suddenly reversed.
+Invalidate your opponent's last move.

 ### Medicine
 - ♟️ Pawn